ybs294000/SalaryScope/README.md

 - Export scenario results in CSV, XLSX, or JSON format

 ### Prediction Feedback
+### Prediction Feedback

 - Available in the Manual Prediction tab for both models
 - Appears as a collapsible expander after a prediction result is generated
-- Structured feedback fields — no free-text input:
+- Structured feedback fields:
   - Accuracy rating: Yes / Somewhat / No
   - Direction: Too High / About Right / Too Low
   - Star rating: 1–5